clusterio/clusterio/docs/writing-plugins.md

 handler on the target it's sent to.
 Requests are pairs of request and response messages where the request is sent to the target and the response is the reply back from the target.
-The requests are similar to HTTP requests, in that both parties of a link may initiate one.
+The requests are similar to HTTP requests, except both parties of a link may initiate one.

 ### Defining Events